How can I test what a REST endpoint is posting?

 Even when it is working, there's nothing in their docs about how long they hold on to the requests they intercept, or what they might do with the data.

 There are quite a few other sites too, but unfortunately many of them have problems.
-RequestBin is undependable, HTTP Responder throws a 500 "internal application error", and APICombo won't even load (site can't be reached).
+RequestBin and APICombo seem to be down, and HTTP Responder throws a 500 "internal application error" (seems to be working as of March 2020).